sneakaway-studio/explode-the-web/README.md

 ## Privacy Policy

-This extension uses analytics to improve functionality.
-It does not collect any personally identifiable information (PII).
+This extension does not collect any personally identifiable information (PII).

 ## Credits